MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/Label.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 color|The background color to use in the UX for this label.
-You may specify the color using:<ul><li>A three-byte hexadecimal number in the form #RRGGBB or #RBG.
-For example, CB0400 or F00.</li><li>One of the 16 known CSS color names.
+You may specify the color using:<ul><li>A three-byte hexadecimal number in the form, #RRGGBB (Scripts doesn't support the #RGB form).
+For example, CB0400.</li><li>One of the 16 known CSS color names.
 For example, aqua, yellow, and fuchsia.</li></ul>Consider accessability when choosing the color.

 ### Returns
 |Type|Description|